iamchipy/chipys-pathofexile-chaos-tool/cpct/README.md

 [ ] Rebuild item reading system into ENUM to easy class changes [ ] Add 2-H weapon options to filter
 [ ] Add league and tab memory
+[ ] Add never hide rings/ammy options
+[ ] Add sets ready counters (with ilvl checking)
+[ ] Add feature to indicate next items
+[ ] Fix auto refresh not renewing the list in the GUI display [ ] Add auto check limiter to read and log last checked zone entry [ ] Fix GUI and regal filter to be i75 (not 70)
+[ ] Write for Steam Version and path options!

 ## License
 `cpct` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.